Globular Clusters NGC 6522 & NGC 6528

 Physical Properties

-These two globular clusters are located in the bulge of the Milky Way, circa 1 kpc away from the Galactic center in a region with relatively small amounts of interstellar gas called Baade’s Window.
+These two globular clusters are located in the bulge of the Milky Way, circa 1 kpc away from the Galactic centre in a region with relatively small amounts of interstellar gas called Baade’s Window.

 Name | RA | Dec | Type | vMag | Dim | MD | Dreyer Description | Identification, Remarks |